virginijalegionas/appiumTests/README.md

 ## appiumTests
-The aim of this project: learn to write UI automated tests on android.
+The aim of this project: learn to write UI automated tests for android applications.

 **Project Info:**
 - automation tests created for this demo eshop app: https://github.com/saucelabs/my-demo-app-rn